51Degrees/documentation/src/examples/customelement/cloud.md

 @snippet "CustomFlowElement/4.
 Cloud Engine/FlowElements/SimpleCloudEngine.cs" constructor

-The `LoadAspectProperties` method in this example will get the @aspectproperties from the `CloudRequestEngine` and store them.
-In this case we know the only property will be 'star sign', but more complex @cloudengines can have many properties.

-@snippet "CustomFlowElement/4.
-Cloud Engine/FlowElements/SimpleCloudEngine.cs" loadaspectproperties

 Now the abstract methods can be implemented to create a functional @aspectengine.

 @snippet "CustomFlowElement/4.
 Cloud Engine/FlowElements/SimpleCloudEngine.cs" class